Perform graphical testing under group sequential design for one or multiple endpoints. See Maurer & Bretz (2013).

 determine whether at least one hypothesis is testable.

-, the testing procedure is completed.
+If return FALSE, the testing procedure is completed.

 Method get_trajectory()